openfaas/docs/docs/reference/profiles.md

 com.openfaas.profile: <profile_name1>,<profile_name2>
 ```

-> Note: You must ask your cluster administrator which, if any profiles, are available.
+Profiles are created in the `openfaas` namespace, so typically will be created and maintained by Cluster Administrators.

 ## Creating Profiles

-Profiles must be pre-created, similar to Secrets, by the cluster admin.
+Profiles must be pre-created, similar to Secrets, usually by the cluster admin.
 The OpenFaaS API does not provide a way to create Profiles because they are hyper specific to the orchestration tool.

-Because Kubernetes is the only provider currently supporting Profiles, the following walk-through documents the process and options for Kubernetes.

 ### Enable Profiles